davidjurgens/crown/README.md

 # Quick Installation

-CROWN is distributed as stand-alone dictionaries in the WordNet format, just like WordNet 3.1.
+CROWN is distributed as stand-alone dictionaries in the WordNet format, just like WordNet 3.1, from our [Downloads](http://cs.mcgill.ca/~jurgens/crown/) site.
+See our [Releases] page for full details.

 If you use WordNet on the command line, installation is easy!
 The software provided with WordNet lets you seamlessly change the dictionary directory used by the software with the `WNSEARCHDIR` environment variable.
 Simply download the CROWN data release archive and unpack it.
 This should create a directory called dict containing CROWN.
 Then set your `WNSEARCHDIR` environment variable to the location of this directory, e.g.,

     export WNSEARCHDIR=/path/to/crown/dict